gem-pasteur/macsyfinder/doc/source/user_guide/model_definition.rst

  The element "gene" may have other attributes:

    * **loner**: a *boolean*.
 A *loner* gene can be isolated on the genome and does not have to be part of a cluster of genes to be considered for system's assessment ( *default false* ).
-   * **exchangeable**: a *boolean*.
-If a gene is exchangeable (value set to "1", "true" or "True") that means this gene or one of its homologs or analogs can be *interchanged to be counted in the quorum* as part of the macromolecular system ( *default false* ).
    * **multi_system**: a *boolean*.
 If a gene has the feature "multi_system" (value set to "1", "true" or "True"), it means that it can be used to fill multiple systems' occurrences - and thus be considered part of several systems. ( *default false* ).
    * **inter_gene_max_space**: an *integer* that defines gene-wise value of system's "inter_gene_max_space" parameter (see above).
 It supersedes the system-wise parameter to give the gene a specific co-localization parameter.